1. 5G for everyone

 We are talking about the implementation of Artificial Intelligence (AI) in automation, that is, that previously manual tasks are not only done automatically but that they are also automatically improved and learned -machine learning-.

 Hyper-automation will allow automatic analysis, measurement and monitoring of processes to redesign them and make them more efficient.
 And all autonomously and made by a machine.
 “As no single tool can replace humans, hyperautomation today involves a combination of tools, including robotic process automation (RPA), intelligent business management software (iBPMS) and artificial intelligence,” they state from the Information Technology consultancy Gartner.
+Hyper automation plays an important role in creating safe work environments.
+With use of smart networks and automation employers can minimize impact COVID has had on their business through real time user density data in smart offices.

 4. Smart, but safe houses